acheewakarn/alexa-modular-adapter/docs/Sprint_Plan_1.md

   Total Hours for User Story: ~11 Hours

--As a user, I want to set up my musical toy to wifi using alexa, so my toy can use the Alexa Skills Kit (ASK).
+- As a user, I want to set up my musical toy to wifi using alexa, so my toy can use the Alexa Skills Kit (ASK).
   - Task 1: Figure out how to control input to the toy. (~3 Hours)
   - Task 2: Set up framework for Alexa skills on the cloud. (~2 Hours)

-  Total Hours for User Story: ~11 Hours
+  Total Hours for User Story: ~5 Hours

 ## Initial Task Assignment